junobuild/examples/node/admin/custom-domain/README.md

 # NodeJS - Admin script to set a BN id

-An admin NodeJS script to manually set a BN id to a [Juno](https://juno.build) satellite.
+Admin scripts to manually set or update a custom domain to a [Juno](https://juno.build) Satellite's configuration.

 ## Getting started